ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ### [RS485](#rs485)

-Some higher end DYNAMIXEL actuator operate using RS485 communications protocol.
+Some higher end DYNAMIXEL servos operate using RS485 communications protocol.
 If you need longer cabling distance, RS485 will the best option for you.

-These actuator can be identified by a model name that ends with an "R", or if the DYNAMIXEL ports on the rear of the actuator are 4 pin ports like these:
+These servos can be identified by a model name that ends with an "R", or if the DYNAMIXEL ports on the rear of the servos are 4 pin ports like these:

 ![](/assets/images/dxl/x/x_series_485_pin.png)
 > Pin Diagram for RS485 Based DYNAMIXEL, using JST connectors